Chapter 4 - Accessory Off-Street Parking and Loading Regulations

 M1 M2 M3

-In all districts, as indicated, accessory off-street loading berths, open or enclosed, shall be provided in conformity with the requirements set forth in the table in this Section and under rules and regulations promulgated by the Commissioner of Buildings, for all development after December 15, 1961, for the community facility, commercial or manufacturing uses listed in the table, except as otherwise provided in Sections 44-53 (Special Provisions for a Single Zoning Lot With Uses Subject to Different Loading Requirements) or 44-54 (Wholesale, Manufacturing or Storage Uses Combined With Other Uses), as a condition precedent to the use of such development.
+In all districts, as indicated, accessory off-street loading berths, open or enclosed, shall be provided in conformity with the requirements set forth in the table in this Section and under rules and regulations promulgated by the Commissioner of Buildings, for all development after December 15, 1961, for the community facility, commercial or manufacturing uses listed in the table, as a condition precedent to the use of such development.

 For the purposes of this Section, a tract of land on which a group of such uses is developed under single ownership or control shall be considered a single zoning lot.